 You’ll have ample opportunity to get out into the ocean and gain valuable skills on a daily basis.
 You’ll also be trained and supervised by experts in the field and collaborate with international and local marine conservation organisations.

 And this speciality segment is unique to GVI.
-It will provide you with all the skills and training you need to conduct research and surveys of coral reef.
+It will provide you with all the skills and training you need to conduct research and surveys of coral reefs.
 By the end of this course, you’ll be equipped with at least three survey techniques used to monitor coral reefs, and be able to identify relevant coral reef flora and fauna.
 You’ll also understand the threats faced by coral reefs, and how the research you’ll be equipped to perform factors into their preservation.

 In addition to the skills and techniques you’ll refine during the coral reef research training, you’ll have completed a minimum of two open water dives at diverse dive sites.